rpuntaie/blog/haskell.rst

 that walks the rest of the path.

 ``flip`` or infix notation allows to *curry* also on the second argument.

-Many functions in Haskell are of higher orders.

 In: